cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 dirb http://10.10.158.139
 ```

 The dirb command finds everything that gobuster did, as well as a robots.txt file.
 This file contains a single "word": `Wubbalubbadubdub`.
-That doesn't mean anything to me really (maybe it's something that Rick would say), but maybe there will be a password field that I could try it out in...
+That doesn't mean anything to me really (maybe it's something that Rick would say), but maybe there will be a password field that I could try it out in…

 ```bash
 nikto -host 10.10.158.139